 How to Take Care of Braces at School

 When children are at school, they don’t typically have the tools or the time to thoroughly clean their teeth and braces.
 That said, kids should still take a few moments to clean their teeth using an interproximal brush.
-Parents can also provide their children with portable kits that include a traveling toothbrush and toothpaste.
+Parents can also provide their children with portable kits that include a traveling toothbrush, toothpaste, and floss.
 Children can then use these to clean their teeth when an opportunity presents itself.

 When they are at school, kids should avoid problematic foods that can stick to braces and teeth.
 These include hard rolls, bagels, pizza and any sort of chewy or sticky food item.
 Kids should also thoroughly rinse their mouths with water after eating, to eliminate as much food debris as possible.

 Getting Professional Cleanings